UCBoulder/frogware/Readme.md

 ## For Developers

 * `device_interfaces.py` : Interfaces corresponding to the motor (LinearMotor) and spectrometer (Spectrometer).
-To include new hardware, implement all of the methods indicated in each interface, as well as any exception handling listed in the comments.
+To include new hardware, implement all of the methods indicated in each interface, as well as any exception handling listed in the docstrings.

 * `kinesis.py` : Implements the LinearMotor interface for Thorlabs Kinesis devices.